 How does Mercury Nz's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

 In 2023, Mercury NZ reported total carbon emissions of approximately 349,055,000 kg CO2e.
 This figure includes 213,645,000 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources, and 632,000 kg CO2e from Scope 2 emissions, related to indirect emissions from the generation of purchased electricity.
-Additionally, Scope 3 emissions totalled about 137,159,000 kg CO2e, which includes emissions from the use of sold products and business travel.
+Additionally, Scope 3 emissions totalled about 137,159,000 kg CO2e, covering a range of indirect emissions from the value chain.
 Mercury NZ has committed to achieving net-zero emissions by 2050, aligning with the Science Based Targets initiative (SBTi).
 This long-term target encompasses all scopes of emissions, reflecting the company's dedication to comprehensive climate action.
-The company has been actively working on reducing its emissions intensity, particularly in relation to New Zealand's grid electricity, which has shown a decreasing trend over the years.
-Overall, Mercury NZ's climate commitments and emissions data highlight its proactive approach to sustainability and its goal of minimising its carbon footprint in the energy sector.
+The company has also made significant strides in reducing its emissions intensity from New Zealand grid electricity, with reported values of 97.0 kg CO2e per kWh in 2020 and 115.0 kg CO2e per kWh in 2021.
+Overall, Mercury NZ's climate commitments and emissions data illustrate a proactive approach to sustainability within the electric utilities sector in New Zealand.

 Access structured emissions data, company-specific emission factors, and source documents